tambetvali/LaegnaAIExperiments/Drafts/AIForum.md

 ## Funnily

-It did not want to discuss it further - perhaps, I will have to repeat with another AI.
+It did not want to discuss it further (creation of this text) - perhaps, I will have to repeat with another AI.
 It could not explain it, but perhaps it's too much complexity - you should complete it part-by-part, but here is the task example; you can do subtasks separately and connect them.

+It said it has reason: looking at it's deep philosophy, perhaps he now wants to work on you personally.
+It sometimes changes my text like this, for some better readability - it said users won't want to read this text.